How does product strategy relate to company strategy? Here are the six key ingredients for a great product strategy.

-Paul: I think for a product strategy specifically, you’re in the realm of things people would class as hard to copy like data and the knowledge you’ll build on top of that data, things like that.
-You know, we’ve an app store it’s hard to get third parties to go and build 20 apps in your app store.
+Paul: I think for a product strategy specifically, you’re in the realm of things people would classify as hard to copy like data and the knowledge you’ll build on top of that data, things like that.
+You know, we’ve an app store.
+It’s hard to get third parties to go and build 20 apps in your app store.

 Embrace similarities with your competition

 Paul: No, that’s not it.
-Number two is that there are “similar activities”, which is things other companies do in this space you’re playing in that you need to do too.
-So they are are similar and that gives you competitiveness.
-Right?
-As opposed to like differentiation or defensibility.
+Number two is that there are “similar activities,” which are things other companies do in this space you’re playing in that you need to do too.
+So they are similar and that gives you competitiveness, as opposed to like differentiation or defensibility.
 “Hey look, I’m going to switch from product A, to your product, product B, but you need to provide X, Y, and Z before I’m switching.”

 Des: So it’s different and better.

 “If someone wants to go after Slack, they need to be similar enough to Slack that you’ll perceive them as being switchable”

 Paul: Yeah, I think there’s an interesting distinction there.
 You can do them as well as, or better, obviously.
 Maybe you could even make the argument that you could do it a little bit worse if the unique activities are so strong.
 So there’s a definite relationship there between how different and defensible are the unique activities to pull people in and how much they are willing to sacrifice the similar activities.
 And for the most part, if you want someone to switch on the basis of the things they value in the product they’re using already then those similar activities need to be good.